Combinatorial optimization and reasoning with graph neural networks: Preliminaries

-As shown in the above example, constrained problems can model any kinds of constraints and objective function.
-This generality makes it possible to use general-purpose solving methods such as \emph{local search} or \emph{constraint programming}.
+As shown in the above example, constrained problems can model arbitrary constraints and objective functions.
+This generality makes it possible to use general-purpose solving methods such as \emph{local search} or \emph{constraint programming} (see next section).
+In addition to their convenience on the modeling side, the high-level constraints, generally referred to as \textit{global constraints}, are also useful on the solving side~\citep{regin2004global}.
+They enable the design of efficient algorithms dedicated to prune the search space.
+Leveraging the pruning ability of global constraints is a fundamental component of a constraint programming solver as explained below.